The best hotels in Salalah

 Job's Tomb (Nabi Ayoub) sits on a hill about 6 km north of City Centre and is worth the trip for the view over Salalah more than anything else.
 Plan a morning for the Museum of the Frankincense Land next to Al Baleed. the frankincense trade history is more interesting than it sounds, and the building itself is well done.
 Combine these into one taxi loop for around 8-10 OMR total.

-Salalah's best neighborhoods
+Salalah's best hotel regions

 Al Dahariz Beach is where you want to be.
 It puts you on the Indian Ocean with Hilton and Radisson Blu within walking distance of each other.
 If budget matters more than beachfront, City Centre gets you closer to Al Husn Souq and the main restaurants without the premium.